Ericsson/codechecker/CONTRIBUTING.md

 ### Code quality

 Any change in the Pull Request against the codechecker repository will be checked with CodeChecker itself for potential issues.
-If any issue found, the Pull Request cannot be merged before fixing them.
+If any new issue found, the Pull Request cannot be merged before fixing them.

 ### Directory layout